UCSB-PSTAT/gradescope-ottergrader/Workflow.md

 ### 4. Release student-template to students

-Now we release student-template to public repository.
+Now we release student-template to `public-repo`.

     # move over to public branch
     git checkout public

-    # bring over student-template to public branch and push it to public repository
+    # bring over student-template to public branch and push it to public-repo
     git checkout assignment/[number] assignments/assignment[number]/student/
     git commit -m "release assignment1"
     git push

 ### 5. Merge branch to master in private repository

-At last, we merge the assignment/\[number\] branch to the master branch, `private`.
+At last, we merge the `assignment/[number]` branch to the default branch.

     # move over to private branch
     git checkout private

-    # merge assignment/[number] to master
+    # merge assignment/[number] to the default branch
     git merge assignment/[number]